Prussia (region): Overview

 After the Treaty of Versailles, only the predominantly German-speaking western and eastern rim of the former West Prussia remained a part of Germany, forming part of the rump province of Posen-West Prussia (except for the Lauenburg and Bütow Land remaining a part of the Province of Pomerania, as well as the Regierungsbezirk Westpreussen which was made part of East Prussia), while its bulk was awarded to the recreated Polish state.

-On the other hand, only minor part of East Prussia around Soldau was transferred to Poland, the Klaipėda Region formed a free city supervised by the League of Nations, annexed following the Klaipėda Revolt by Lithuania but reclaimed by Germany in 1938, while the bulk (including entire Warmia and Masuria) remained within the Free State of Prussia, a successor of the Kingdom of Prussia and a constituent part of the German Weimar Republic, following the 1920 East Prussian plebiscite.
+On the other hand, only minor part of East Prussia around Działdowo was transferred to Poland, the Klaipėda Region formed a free city supervised by the League of Nations, annexed following the Klaipėda Revolt by Lithuania but reclaimed by Germany in 1939, while the bulk (including entire Warmia and most of Masuria) remained within the Free State of Prussia, a successor of the Kingdom of Prussia and a constituent part of the German Weimar Republic, following the 1920 East Prussian plebiscite.

-Since its conquest by the Soviet Army with evacuation and expulsion of the German-speaking inhabitants in 1945, East Prussia remains divided between northern Poland (most of the Warmian-Masurian Voivodeship, and the four counties of Pomeranian Voivodeship east of Vistula), Russia's Kaliningrad exclave, and southwestern Lithuania (Klaipėda Region).
+Since its conquest by the Red Army with evacuation and expulsion of the German-speaking inhabitants in 1945 in accordance with the Potsdam Agreement, the region of Prussia remains divided between northern Poland (most of the Warmian-Masurian Voivodeship, and the four counties of Pomeranian Voivodeship east of Vistula), Russia's Kaliningrad exclave, and southwestern Lithuania (former Klaipėda Region).

+History

 Prehistory and early history

 Indo-European settlers first arrived in the region during the 4th millennium BC, which in the Baltic would diversify into the satem Balto-Slavic branch which would ultimately give rise to the Balts as the speakers of the Baltic languages.
 The Balts would have become differentiated into Western and Eastern Balts in the late 1st millennium BC.
 The region was inhabited by ancestors of Western Balts – Old Prussians, Sudovians/Jotvingians, Scalvians, Nadruvians, and Curonians while the eastern Balts settled in what is now Lithuania, Latvia and Belarus.

 The Greek explorer Pytheas (4th century BC) may have referred to the territory as Mentenomon and to the inhabitants as Guttones (neighbours of the Teutones, probably referring to the Goths).
 A river to the east of the Vistula was called the Guttalus, perhaps corresponding to the Nemunas, the Łyna, or the Pregola.
-In AD 98 Tacitus described one of the tribes living near the Baltic Sea (Mare Suebicum) as Aestiorum gentes and amber-gatherers.
+In AD 98, Tacitus described one of the tribes living near the Baltic Sea (Mare Suebicum) as Aestiorum gentes and amber-gatherers.

 The Vikings started to penetrate the southeastern shores of the Baltic Sea in the 7th and 8th centuries.
 The largest trade centres of the Prussians, such as Truso and Kaup, seem to have absorbed a number of Norse people.
 Prussians used the Baltic Sea as a trading route, frequently travelling from Truso to Birka (in present-day Sweden).

 At the end of the Viking Age, the sons of Danish kings Harald Bluetooth and Cnut the Great launched several expeditions against the Prussians.
 They destroyed many areas in Prussia, including Truso and Kaup, but failed to dominate the population totally.
 A Viking (Varangian) presence in the area was "less than dominant and very much less than imperial."